 - Do not trust messages from people claiming to be customer service representatives if the message asks for your login details or credit card numbers.

-Cyber terrorism is defined as intentional acts to create widespread fear by causing confusion, economic damage, casualties, etc. with the use of computers and the internet.
+Cyberterrorism is defined as intentional acts to create widespread fear by causing confusion, economic damage, casualties, etc. using computers and the internet.
 These crimes can include launching massive DDoS attacks on websites or services, hijacking vulnerable devices to mine cryptocurrencies, attacking critical infrastructure (power grids), etc.

 Tips for Avoiding Cyber Terrorism